proophsoftware/event-machine/docs/tutorial/part_II.md

 we stick to static methods and group all methods of an aggregate in a class.

 `Building::add()` receives `AddBuilding` messages (of type command) and should perform the business logic needed to add a new building to our application.
-But instead of adding a new building directly we want to yield a domain event.
+But instead of adding a new building directly we're ask to yield a domain event.

 ## Domain Events

 Domain events are the second message type used by Event Machine.
 The domain model is event sourced.
-Hence, it records all state changes in a series of domain events.
+This means that it records all state changes in a series of domain events.
 Domain events are yielded by aggregate methods and stored in an event store managed by Event Machine.
 The series of events can then be used to calculate the current state of an aggregate.
 We will see that in action in a later part of the tutorial and get a better understanding of the technique